port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 :::info Prerequisites
 - Complete the [Port onboarding process](https://docs.getport.io/quickstart).
-- Access a GitHub repository (e.g., `port-dora-metrics`) with workflows or pipelines for tracking deployments.
-Follow the [GitHub integration guide](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/git/github) to sync deployments, pull requests, and workflows to Port.
+- Access a GitHub repository (e.g., port-dora-metrics) to sync your pull requests or deployments.
+You can follow the [GitHub integration guide](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/git/github) to ensure your deployments are tracked in Port.
-- Connect your incident management system (e.g., PagerDuty, OpsGenie, or ServiceNow) to Port to sync incidents for calculating **Change Failure Rate (CFR)** and **Mean Time to Recovery (MTTR)**.
+- Optional for advanced strategies: If you're using workflows or pipelines, ensure they are configured for deployment tracking by following the relevant setup guides, such as CI/CD or GitHub Actions.
 :::

 ## Tracking Deployment